-1. the public and the environment may not be exposed to a dose of ionising radiation which exceeds the established dose limits;

-- 2. the positive results achieved shall exceed the negative impact or loss caused by practices involving ionising radiation sources; - 3. optimum radiation safety measures are chosen, taking into account economical and social circumstances, as well as technical capabilities, so that the exposure level is reasonably low and does not exceed the established dose limits; - 4. workers, who carry out practices involving ionising radiation sources, are insured against occupational accidents and illnesses, as well as the operator's civil liability for damage that may be caused to a third party and its property or the environment; - 5. practices involving ionising radiation sources may only be conducted upon receipt of a special permit (licence) or permit, except for circumstances prescribed by the Cabinet of Ministers regulations. - 2.
-Implementation measures - 2.1.
+- 1. the public and the environment may not be exposed to a dose of ionising radiation which exceeds the established dose limits; - 2. the positive results achieved shall exceed the negative impact or loss caused by practices involving ionising radiation sources; - 3. optimum radiation safety measures are chosen, taking into account economical and social circumstances, as well as technical capabilities, so that the exposure level is reasonably low and does not exceed the established dose limits; - 4. the operator's civil liability for damage that may be caused to a third party and its property or the environment; - 5. practices involving ionising radiation sources may only be conducted upon receipt of a licence, except for circumstances prescribed by the Cabinet of Ministers regulations.

+2. Implementation measures

+2.1.
 Radiation dose limits